Universal Definitions of the Roman Factorial: Introduction to Foundational Functions and the Generalization Process: -product generalizations of Pi-product generalizations of the Roman factorial

 Thus, we formulate the following definition for negative Roman factorials as described by a rising product:

-Notice the similarities between this expression and \ref{eq:f1 prod rising again}.
-We will shortly consider the case $n = 0$ and form the piece-wise definition, although let's firstly look at the analogous expression for the falling product.
+Notice the similarities between this expression and \ref{eq:tf prod rising}.
+We will eventually consider the case of $n = 0$ and form the piece-wise definition, although let's firstly look at the analogous expression for the falling product.